ibm-cloud-docs/power-iaas/Network-security-group.md

 ### Deleting an NSG
 {: #delete-nsg}

-To delete a custom (user-created) NSG, complete the following steps:
+You can delete only user-created NSGs and not the default NSG that is created when the NSG feature is enabled on a {{site.data.keyword.powerSys_notm}} workspace.
+To delete a user-created NSG, complete the following steps:

 1. Open the Power Virtual Server user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.